-You can be granted equal status to Danish citizen in accordance with two different sets of rules: Danish rules or EU rules (see below).
+You may be granted equal status to Danish citizens in accordance with two different sets of rules: Danish rules or EU rules (see below).

-You can be granted equal status with Danish citizens in accordance with Danish rules:
+You may be granted equal status with Danish citizens in accordance with Danish rules:

 If you have moved to Denmark together with your parents before the age of 20.
 A condition for this is that the family still resides in Denmark, and that both you and your parents have permanent residence in Denmark.

 If you have lived in Denmark continuously for at least two years before you apply for SU, and at the same time have been married or in a registered partnership with a Danish citizen for at least two years.
 It is a condition that you are still married or in a registered partnership at the time of application.